 For a band, there are essentially two different career trajectories for a recording career.
 Like Radiohead or The Beatles, you can start your career with a promising album and work...

 Caroline Polachek formed Chairlift with her college boyfriend Aaron Pfenning.
-The pair initially planned to make music for haunted houses but ended up following the time-honoured path - recording an...
+The pair initially planned to make music for haunted houses.
+Instead they were disappointingly conventional - recording an EP.
+In...

 The band most likely to win a Scrabble tournament, The Decemberists hail from Portland, Oregon, and are notable for flaunting their extensive vocabulary in song.
 Despite their American heritage, they're staunch...